 Here are a few of the things our teams have been doing recently.
 Durham Attack CARES projects…

 One of our fundamental values as a Club is to support those in need.
 We do this in different forms, but one of the most tangible ones is to provide financial assistance to athletes who really ‘need’ to play volleyball.
-In defining the term ‘need’ we all know families who need the structure and mentorship to teens that being a member of a team provides.
+In defining the term ‘need’, we all know families who need the structure and mentorship for teens that being a member of a team provides.
 We have families who have recently lost a family member.
-And we know of families who simply cannot afford what it takes to compete at elite levels.
+We know of families who simply cannot afford what it takes to compete at elite levels.
 Though we work extremely hard to keep the costs of playing down, it can be unreachable for some who really need and deserve to play.
 Sport should be accessible to everyone.

 In our nearly twenty five years of operation, we have seen a growing disparity between families who can, and cannot afford to participate in youth sports.
 Our concern is the athletes who are left behind, and the access this denies them to future opportunities.
 Sports in general, but volleyball in particular, has a proven history of facilitating University and College educations, to students who might otherwise go without.